bcbi/REDCap.jl/README.md

 If a super-key is not provided, project creation will not be tested.
 Otherwise, a project will be created, and verified.

 ### NOTE:
+Testing must be performed on the users own REDCap environment.
+If you are unable to access your own REDCap environment, testing will also fail.
 Projects are tested according to a rough template.
 Several tests may fail if your project deviates from this template such as record contents and users.

 ## Release History